bezmi/ha-map-card-plugin-bom-radar/README.md

 - **labels_zIndex**: (default 501) zIndex property for the labels
 - **radar_zIndex**: (default 201) zIndex property for the radar overlay
 - **marker_zIndex**: (default 401) zIndex property for the markers that you have on your map

+### Using the Slider
+It's simple.
+1. Click or tap anywhere on the slider, other than the handle to set the 'return point'
+2. Drag the handle somewhere and let it go.
+It will slowly move to the return point, animating the radar overlay as it does so.
+3. After `slider_timeout` (default `5000`) milliseconds of no user interaction, the handle will re-center.

 ---